raziel-carvajal/emergent_overlays/doc/on energy consumption.md

 Total consumption: 0.2186 J

 As can be seen, this node consumes less energy.
 However, the difference with the relay node is really small.

+From the tables above, we see that the receiver and transmitter are all th time in only two states.
+As a consequence, we can write the total energy consumption as:

+E = TIME_RECEIVER_IDLE * POWER_RECEIVER_IDLE + TIME_RECEIVER_RECEIVING * POWER_RECEIVER_RECEIVING + TIME_TRANSMITTER_IDLE * POWER_TRANSMITTER_IDLE + TIME_TRANSMITTER_TRANSMITTING * POWER_TRANSMITTER_TRANSMITTING

+To increase the difference in energy consumption between relay and non-relay nodes, we can either increase the time spent in transmitting mode (simply performing more broadcast sessions) or increasing the power consumption in transmitting mode.

+## Conclusions

+1. As expected, energy consumption is affected by the number of messages transmitted.
+However, even with a large number of broadcast sessions, the time spent in transmission mode is very short and hence the consumption due to transmitting is relatively low.
+2. To increase the difference between relay and non-relay nodes we should increase the number of broadcast messages and the consumption due to transmission.
+This will also has an impact on how different dissemination algorithms behave in terms of energy consumption.
+3. I (Inti) think that with the current implementation we have, we can already see differences among algorithms.
+However, we have been using the median to display the results.
+I think that using boxplots should be enough to highlight the differences.